lotricekCZ/argumentum/README.md

 [![Language grade: C/C++](https://img.shields.io/lgtm/grade/cpp/g/mmahnic/argumentum.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/mmahnic/argumentum/context:cpp)

 # Argumentum / Argparse
+## This is a fork of a great project of [mmahnic](https://github.com/mmahnic/argumentum) and trus me, I would be better off with his work.
 Argumentum is a C++ library for writing command-line program interfaces.
 The parameters that a program supports are registered in an instance of `arument_parser`, the main library class.
 `argument_parser` processes the input arguments, checks that they are valid and converts them to C++